-Icon Description Icon Description 30 Calendar: Keep track of appointments and create meeting requests.
-Settings: Open the Settings folder.
+Icon Description lcon Description 30 Calendar: Keep track of appointments and create meeting requests. Ž, Settings: Open the Settings folder.
 Table 2-8 lists the default icons available on the Settings folder.
-Pictures & Videos: View and manage pictures, animated GIFs, and video files.
-Getting Started: Launch the Getting Started application.
+Pictures &amp; Videos: View and manage pictures, animated GIFs, and video files.
+The state of the s Getting Started: Launch the Getting Started application.
 Windows Media: Play back audio and video files.
 Alarms: Set the device clock to the date and time of your locale.
 Alarms can also be set at specified days and times of a week.
 Marketplace: Purchase applications from the Marketplace.
-Messenger: Use this mobile version of Windows Live Messenger.
-Windows Live: Use this mobile version of Windows Live [TM] to find information on the web. + = Calculator: Perform basic arithmetic and calculations, such as addition, subtraction, multiplication, and division.
-MSN Money: Keep track of your finances.
-MSN Weather: Check the local weather.
-Tasks: Keep track of your tasks.
-Games: Play games. - Office Mobile: Use the complete suite of Microsoft® Office applications for your mobile device (only on Windows Mobile Premium devices with manufacture date before July 2016).
+33 Messenger: Use this mobile version of Windows Live Messenger.
+1 Windows Live: Use this mobile version of Windows LiveTM to find information on the web. + = Calculator: Perform basic arithmetic and calculations, such as addition, subtraction, multiplication, and division. ~~ MSN Money: Keep track of your finances.
+6 MSN Weather: Check the local weather. Ż Tasks: Keep track of your tasks.
+Games: Play games.
+Office Mobile: Use the complete suite of Microsoft® Office applications for your mobile device (only on Windows Mobile Premium devices with manufacture date before July 2016).
 7 Notes: Create handwritten or typed notes, drawings, and voice recordings.
-File Explorer: Organize and manage files on your device.
+P File Explorer: Organize and manage files on your device.
 3 ActiveSync: Synchronize information between the MC92N0-G and a host computer or the Exchange Server.
 Search Phone: Search contacts, data, and other information on the MC92N0-G. Refer to the Microsoft Applications for Windows Mobile 6 User Guide for more information.
-Internet Sharing: Connect a notebook computer to the Internet using the MC92N0-G's data connection. ?
-Help: Access on-line Help topics.
-York Task Manager: Enables viewing of memory and CPU allocations and stops running processes.
+3 Internet Sharing: Connect a notebook computer to the Internet using the MC92N0-G's data connection. ?
+Help: Access on-line Help topics. مهامدا Task Manager: Enables viewing of memory and CPU allocations and stops running processes.
 Refer to the Microsoft Applications for Windows Mobile 6 User Guide for more information.